jabirali/tmux-tilish/README.md

 	set -g @tilish-dmenu 'on'

-Basically, pressing <kbd>Alt</kbd>+<kbd>d</kbd> will then pop up a split that lets you fuzzy-search through all executables in your system `$PATH`.
-Selecting an executable runs the command in that split.
-When you want to start an interactive process, this can be more convenient than using <kbd>Alt</kbd>+<kbd>Enter</kbd> and typing the command name.
+Pressing <kbd>Alt</kbd>+<kbd>d</kbd> will then show a pop-up `tmux` window that lets you fuzzy-search through all executables in your system `$PATH`.
+Selecting an executable runs the command in a new window.
+This can be quite convenient as a way to quickly launch interactive processes like `htop` and `ipython`.
-This is currently only available in `tmux` v2.7+.

 [5]: https://github.com/junegunn/fzf